uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Graduate Program
 [**Table of Contents**](#table-of-contents)

-The graduate program is described in detail
+The graduate program is described in detail on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/program/).
+By default, students entering the program are in the 5-year direct entry PhD or 4-year

 ### AST1501Y and AST1500Y